smucclaw/eu-ai-act/act.md

     c.
 AI systems intended to be used by law enforcement authorities or on their behalf

 d.
-AI systems intended to be used by law enforcement authorities or on their behalf [ to ]{.ul} evaluate he reliability of evidence in the course of investigation or prosecution of criminal offences;
+AI systems intended to be used by law enforcement authorities or on their behalf to evaluate he reliability of evidence in the course of investigation or prosecution of criminal offences;

 e.
 AI systems intended to be used by law enforcement authorities or on their behalf to predict the occurrence or reoccurrence of an actual or potential criminal offence based on profiling of natural persons as referred to in Article 3(4) of Directive (EU) 2016/680 or to assess personality traits and characteristics or past criminal behaviour of natural persons or groups;

 f.
-AI systems intended to be used by law enforcement authorities or on their behalf to [profile ]{.ul} natural persons as referred to in Article 3(4) of Directive (EU) 2016/680 in the course of detection, investigation or prosecution of criminal offences;
+AI systems intended to be used by law enforcement authorities or on their behalf to profile natural persons as referred to in Article 3(4) of Directive (EU) 2016/680 in the course of detection, investigation or prosecution of criminal offences;

 g.   for crime analytics regarding natural persons, allowing law enforcement authorities to search complex related and unrelated large data sets available in different data sources or in different data formats in order to identify unknown patterns or discover